 Local streets will have a distinctive informal character created by wide landscaped verges containing existing and planted native trees.
-The verges will alternate from 3 to 6 metre width on each side of the street and traffic calming measures will accompany each changeover iunction.
+The verges will alternate from 3 to 6 metre width on each side of the street and traffic calming measures will accompany each changeover junction.

-Driveways to house lots will be paired to allow more street tree planting and greater landscape continuity of the 'mini park' verges.
-Each local street will be distinguished by a different palette of native street trees and appropriate flowering trees (refer to Tree Palette).
+Driveways to house lots will be located to allow more street tree planting and greater landscape continuity of the 'landscape verges'.
+Each local street will be distinguished by a different palette of native street trees and appropriate flowering trees (refer to Planting Palette).